kongtiaowang/Loris/modules/schedule_module/README.md

 ## Purpose

-The schedule module allows users to create, edit, delete, and view appointments for preexisting sessions, as well as keep track of data entry status.
+The schedule module allows users to create, edit, delete, and view appointments for preexisting sessions, as well as keep track of data entry

+## Intended Users

+The schedule module is intended for study sites to store their appointments.

+## Scope

+Users can create, edit, delete, and view appointments.
+They can also check the data entry status of each appointment.

+## Configurations

+None

-## To Do List
+## Permissions

-+ Filter for Data Entry Status
-+ Monthly statistics
-+ E-mail notifications
-+ Better UI for Pagination
-+ Sort by Column
-+ Permissions (visible to everyone, can only edit/delete appointments that belong to users affiliated site)
-+ Live Filtering
-+ Better Error Messages
-+ Refactoring
-+ Documentation and Testing
+Users can only access the module if they have the permission `schedule_module`

 ## Interactions with LORIS

-The Schedule module depends on the session table; appointments can only be created for already existing sessions.
+The schedule module depends on the session table; appointments can only be created for already existing sessions.

 The appointment list links to the candidate's visit list and the timepoint for the appointment.